-World peace, lucky pennies, second chances, reincarnation, Santa Claus, your children behave when you’re not around.
+World peace, lucky pennies, second chances, reincarnation, Santa Claus.

-If, indeed, our beliefs construct our reality we owe it to ourselves to be vigilant.
-We have to make sure the right ones are steering the ship.
+If, indeed, our beliefs construct our reality, we owe it to ourselves to be vigilant.
+We have to make sure the right ones are steering the ship, taking us where we want to go in life.

 How are beliefs applied?

-- What labels do you use to describe yourself?
-(Helper, leader, supplanter, etc.)
+- What labels do I use to describe myself?
+(Helper, leader, follower, sexy, dumb, smart, etc.)

 - What are my values?